Chun Tao: Synopsis

 The story took place in old Beijing in the 1930s.
 Chun Tao and her fiancé were scattered by the bandits when they got married.
 They fled the countryside alone to Beijing.
 In the flight, Chuntao and Liu Xianggao met and lived together.
 Neighbors want them to get married.
 One day, Chuntao passed the small town next to Shichahai and heard someone call her nickname.
 She saw a man without legs.
-It turns out that this is Li Mao, her fiance.
+It turns out that this is Li Mao, her fiancé.
 She couldn't bear to see Li Mao staring to take him home on the streets.
 Three people slept on a bed, and the three tried to restrain themselves and tried to accept this unacceptable reality.
 But no matter how the spring peach stubbornly insists that "all three of us will live like this", both men hope that Chuntao has a choice.
 Liu Xianggao finally left, Chuntao realized that she loved him and ran out to find him.
 When she returned home with disappointment, she found that Li Mao was hanging.
 Chuntao saved Li Mao.
 Since then, Chuntao and Li Mao have become brothers and sisters.
 Soon, Liu Xianggao was driven by love and conscience and returned to Chuntao.
 Li Mao is happy with their reunion.